lupuleasa-core/Runeplus/README.md

 ---

 # Included Runelite and Runescape setting changes

+Compared to the default Runelite and Runescape settings, we have performed these useful changes:

 - Default GPU addon: Enabled by default now
 - Default Prayer addon: Configured to show orb ticks and prayer under your healthbar